Azure/azure-powershell/src/ComputeSchedule/ComputeSchedule.AutoRest/docs/Invoke-AzComputeScheduleSubmitHibernate.md

 # Invoke-AzComputeScheduleSubmitHibernate

 ## SYNOPSIS
-virtualMachinesSubmitHibernate: submitHibernate for a virtual machine
+VirtualMachinesSubmitHibernate: Schedule hibernate operation for a batch of virtual machines at datetime in future.

 ## SYNTAX